peterfriese/Swift-Async-Await-Experiments/README.md

 Experiments with Swift's new async/await feature ([SE 0296](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md))

+[Here's an article](https://peterfriese.dev/async-await-in-swiftui/) that shows you how to use this feature.

 ## Requirements
 The code in this repository makes use of the experimental Swift compiler toolchain.

 * Xcode 12.3 or later
-* Swift Compiler Toolchain (Jan 04, 2021)
+* Swift Compiler Toolchain (Jan 04, 2021 or later)

 <!-- GETTING STARTED -->
 ## Getting Started

 To compile and run the code, make sure to follow these steps:

-1. Download the experimental Swift compiler toolchain from the [Snapshots/main](https://swift.org/download/#snapshots) section on the downloads page (I use the [Jan 04 2021 development snapshot](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2021-01-04-a/swift-DEVELOPMENT-SNAPSHOT-2021-01-04-a-osx.pkg))
+1. Download the experimental Swift compiler toolchain from the [Snapshots/main](https://swift.org/download/#snapshots) section on the downloads page (I use the [Feb 02 2021 development snapshot](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2021-02-02-a/swift-DEVELOPMENT-SNAPSHOT-2021-02-02-a-osx.pkg))
 2. Install the toolchain by double-clicking the package
 3. Activate the toolchain in Xcode (via _Settings > Components > Toolchains_)